 No, in the Dolomites tourist camping is forbidden outside of authorised campsites.
-You are only allowed to set up camp occasionally and in areas where it is not specifically banned, with your own tent and not for more than 24 hours.
-So you cannot put up your tent in the middle of a forest or on a riverbank, light a fire and camp.
+You are only allowed to set up camp occasionally and in areas where it is not specifically banned, with your tent, and not for more than 24 hours.
+So you cannot put up your tent in the middle of a forest or on a riverbank, light a fire, and camp.

 In the Veneto, article 12 of Regional Law no. 40 dating to 1984 imposes a total ban on camping outside campsites.

-Yes, a lot of sporting goods stores you can rent climbing harnesses, helmets and ferrata set.
+Yes, in a lot of sporting goods stores, you can rent climbing harnesses, helmets, and Ferrata sets.

-When you go on the mountains with a mountain guide, the guide is going to provide the necessary equipment, usually included in the price.
+When you go to the mountains with a mountain guide, the guide is going to provide the necessary equipment, usually included in the price.

 The average annual temperature recorded in Cortina d’Ampezzo is 6° C, the average maximum temperature in July of 29° C and the average minimum temperature in January of -7° C. Click here to read further information and details on the climate of the Dolomites.